 Superman: America’s Most Enduring Superhero

-Superman’s character was created in the early 1930s and has since has appeared or been referenced in pretty much every form of media – comics, books, movies and even in song.
-Host Jim Meadows talks with Larry Tye, author of the book “The High-Flying History of American’s Most Enduring Super Hero.”
+Superman’s character was created in the early 1930’s and has since has appeared or been referenced in pretty much every form of media – comics, books, movies and even in song.
+During this episode of Focus, host Jim Meadows talks with Larry Tye, author of the book “The High-Flying History of American’s Most Enduring Super Hero.”
 He talks with Tye about the creators of the character, movie adaptations and of course, the iconic red cape.

-We’ll also hear from Karla Ogle, co-chair of the Superman Celebration in Metropolis, Illinois.
-The festival draws more than 30,000 people to Metropolis each year.
+We’ll also hear from Karla Ogle, co-chair of the Superman Festival in Metropolis, Illinois.
+The festival draws more than 30,000 people to Metropolis, population ~6,000 each year.
 Jim Hambrick, who founded and curates the Super Museum also joins us.